joakimk/toniq/README.md

 * [ ] See if the pubsub can be made cleaner.
 Also support database numbers.
 * [ ] A failed job can be automatically retried a configurable number of times with exponential backoff.
 * [ ] Find out why :eredis_sub.controlling_process makes the entire app shutdown when killed (or any part of it's linked processes dies). "[info]  Application toniq exited: shutdown".
 Would allow us to keep it linked.
+* [ ] Support different enqueue strategies on a per-worker or per-enqueue basis
+  - [ ] Delayed persistance: faster.
+Run the job right away, and persist the job at the same time.
+You're likely going to have a list of jobs to resume later if the VM is stopped.
+  - [ ] No persistance: fastest.
+Run the job right away.
+If the VM is stopped jobs may be lost.

 ### Notes